Ekeneobi/GSP345-Automating-Infrastructure-on-Google-Cloud-with-Terraform-Challenge-Lab/README.md

 terraform init
 terraform apply
 ```
 Next, update the _main.tf_ file so that the terraform block looks like the following.
-Fill in your _GCP Project ID_ for the bucket argument definition.
+Fill in your _GCP bucket ID_ for the bucket argument definition.
 ```
 terraform {
   backend "gcs" {
+    bucket  = "tf-bucket-522079"
-    bucket  = "<FILL IN PROJECT ID>" prefix  = "terraform/state"
+ prefix  = "terraform/state"
   }
   required_providers {
     google = {
       source = "hashicorp/google"
-      version = "3.55.0"
+      version = "~> 3.83.0"
     }
   }
 }
 ```
 Run the following to initialize the remote backend.
 Type _yes_ at the prompt.
 ```
-terraform init
+terraform init -upgrade
 ```
 <br/> **TASK 3: Modify and update infrastructure** <br/>
 Navigate to _modules/instances/instance.tf_.
 Replace the entire contents of the file with the following, and fill in your _Instance 3 ID_:
 ```
 resource "google_compute_instance" "tf-instance-1" {
   name         = "tf-instance-1"
-  machine_type = "n1-standard-2"
+  machine_type = "e2-standard-2"
-  zone         = "us-central1-a"
+  zone         = "us-east1-b"
   allow_stopping_for_update = true

   boot_disk {